Institutes Curriculum

 Songwriting

 In this course, students learn the basics of songwriting including what makes a good melody, form, beginning harmonic structures, rhythmic aspects, and lyric writing.
-Collaboration with other songwriters will be an important element of this class.
-Production of songs will be investigated, and early techniques will be taught using the Digital Audio Workstation Logic Pro X. Students will have access to professional songwriters who will be brought in to present master classes and seminars on songwriting.
-The culmination of the class each year is the release of an EP of original student music which appears on many streaming platforms.
+Collaboration with other songwriters is an important element of this class.
+Production of songs is investigated, and early techniques is taught using the Digital Audio Workstation Logic Pro X to demonstrate songs written.

-The Digital Audio Workstation (DAW) format of Apple’s Logic Pro X will be taught.
-Students will gain a basic knowledge on Musical Instrument Digital Interface (MIDI) and audio recording as well as editing recorded tracks and regions.
-An overview of basic functions of Logic Pro X will be presented so that at the end of the course students will be able to record their own musical projects and convert them to an mp3 format.
+In this course the Digital Audio Workstation (DAW) format of Apple’s Logic Pro X is taught.
+Students gain a basic knowledge on Musical Instrument Digital Interface (MIDI) and audio recording, as well as editing recorded tracks and regions.
+An overview of basic functions of Logic Pro X is presented so that at the end of the course, students can record their own musical projects and convert to mp3 format.

 Arts and Entrepreneurship Seminar